astropy/astropy/docs/install.rst

 On Linux, using the package manager for your distribution will usually be the easiest route to making sure you have the prerequisites to build ``astropy``.
-In order to build from source, you will need the Python and numpy development package for your Linux distribution, as well as a number of helper packages.
+In order to build from source, you will need the Python and Numpy development package for your Linux distribution, as well as a number of helper packages.

 For Debian/Ubuntu::